|

 "Thanks, I'll be down in a second."

-Hallie waited until the door closed
+Hallie waited until the door closed before

-it, she didn't want his words tearing at her heart again.
-But she wanted
+want his words tearing at her heart again.
+But she wanted to feel him close

-to feel him close to her again and this was the only way.
+to her again and this was the only way.

 She tore open the envelope.